stifskere/FramePasteBot/readme.md

-# Framepaste Bot
+# FramePaste Bot

-A discord bot recoding in c# for the original framepaste bot made in JS
+A discord bot recoding in c# for the original FramePaste bot made in JS

 ### Downloading the bot